How to Import Multiple PDF Pages to One in C# and VB.NET in .NET PDF?

 document.ImportPageRange(loadedDocument2, 0, loadedDocument2.Pages.Count - 1);

-//Import the remaining pages from the first document
+// Import the remaining pages from the first document

 document.ImportPageRange(loadedDocument1, 2, loadedDocument1.Pages.Count - 1);

-//Save and closes the documents
+// Save and close the documents

 document.Save("Sample.pdf");